MARS-Group-HAW/esida-db/README.md

 # ESIDA Data Hub

-The Dat Hub is a Python based framework for downloading and calculating spatio-temporal data to different areas of interest, like administrative levels of a country, or other shapes.
-For example [Copernicus landusage raster data](https://lcviewer.vito.be/) could be used as input data, and adminstrave areas of a country could be used to calculate the proportion of each land type (crop land, forrest, …) in each adminstrative area.
+The Data Hub is a Python based framework for downloading and calculating spatio-temporal data to different areas of interest, like administrative levels of a country, or other shapes.
+For example [Copernicus land usage raster data](https://lcviewer.vito.be/) could be used as input data, and administrative areas of a country could be used to calculate the proportion of each land type (crop land, forest, …) in each administrative area.

 <p align="center">
   <img src="./docs/Data%20Hub.png" alt="Visualization of the Data Hub flow of processing raw data" />